New York GOP says Santos 'disgraced' House, should resign

 “His lies were not mere fibs.
 He disgraced the House of Representatives," Joseph Cairo Jr., chair of the Nassau County Republican Committee, said at a news conference.
 “He’s not welcome here at Republican headquarters."

-Santos, swarmed by reporters at the Capitol on Wednesday, flatly rejected the call for him to resign, saying, “I will not.”
+Santos, swarmed by reporters at the Capitol on Wednesday, flatly rejected the call to resign, saying, “I will not.”

+The call was an extraordinary rebuke of the freshman congressman whose election months ago flipped a Democratic House seat and was initially one of the GOP's highlights of the November election.
+The denunciation by local Republicans also amps up the pressure on Republicans in Congress to rebuke or sideline Santos.

 Cairo and other Republicans said Santos deceived voters and the Nassau County GOP and they were particularly incensed by his lies about having Jewish ancestry.